sbailey/h5boss/h5boss_py/docs/source/fits2hdf.rst

 ==========
 This section shows the mapping between Fits and HDF5 formats, and following with the design of two H5Boss :ref:`Formats, <h5bossfmts>`

-* The **Mapping Diagram** helps to visualize the mapping between Fits and HDF5.
+* The :ref:`mappingdiag` helps to visualize the mapping between Fits and HDF5.
-* The **Mapping Table** contains more detailed information of the relationship between the Boss-Fits structure and the Boss-HDF5 hierarchy.
+* The :ref:`mappingtab` contains more detailed information of the relationship between the Boss-Fits structure and the Boss-HDF5 hierarchy.
-* The **Example Codes** helps to understand 'what is the difference in reading a'Flux' dataset in the two formats', etc.
+* The :ref:`examplecode` helps to understand 'what is the difference in reading a'Flux' dataset in the two formats', etc.

+.. _mappingdiag:

 Mapping Diagram
 ===============

 .. figure:: images/fits2fmt1.png

+.. _mappingtab:

 Mapping Table
 =============